SAP-System

 Important

-Increasing the number of slots can lead to performance problems in your SAP system.
+Limit dependency batch size and increasing the number of System Slots can lead to performance problems in your SAP system.

 Note

-1. Test Connection (the connection to the SAP-system can also be saved without a connection test)
+1. Test Connection (The connection to the SAP system can also be saved without a connection test)

 Note